EdgeIQ/evaluation_kit/README.md

 Update the [`setenv.sh`](setenv.sh) file with your

-* EdgeIQ username and passwordß
+* EdgeIQ username and password
 * Your gateway device MAC address and associated IP address
 * Configure EdgeIQ Device Type - defaults to Raspberry Pi 3/4 running recent Debian/Ubuntu linux